didowannaswag/Apache-Tomcat-Compromise-Case-Study/methodology/attack-path.md

 A listener was created and a shell file was opened.
 A reverse shell was obtained as the Tomcat user.

 ## Step 6 – Privilege Escalation
-Performed local enumeration and escalated to root.
+A local enumeration was performed using the command 'find / -perm -4000 2>/dev/null'.
+After checking, it was found that the 'visiter' user had accessed gtfobins.org and found a way to escalate privilege.